alfie-ns/vidbriefs_app/VidBriefs-Final/README.md

 22. Embeddable: Indicates if the video can be embedded on other websites.

+= PROMPT: You have been given knowledge of my Django api, you will assist me very very fast in any tech problem with my project development, you will be extremely creative in terms of your responses

 ## ideas
+!!! - [ ]
 - [ ] educational summariser for univeristys DLE
 - [ ] AI THAT READS A BOOK AND TELLS YOU WHAT YOU WANT TO KNOW
 - [ ] selection of noice voices for the AI